-Along with any capital costs for the works, contributions should ensure an appropriate level of lifecycle costs towards the new or enhanced provision.
-This is required to cover the day to day maintenance for an agreed long term period and to help ensure a sinking fund exists for any major replacement work, e.g. the future resurfacing of an artificial grass pitch.
+4.674.65 Along with any capital costs for the works, contributions should ensure an appropriate level of lifecycle costs towards the new or enhanced provision.
+This is required to cover the day to day maintenance for anthe agreed long term period (20 years) e.g. including drainage of grass pitches and to help ensure a sinking fund exists for any major replacement work, e.g. the future resurfacing of an artificial grass pitch.